Inpatient alcohol detox

 You’ll have a team of alcohol detox experts by your side

 A team of expert, caring medical, nursing, clinical and support staff will be by your side every step of the way.
-You will be a assigned a case manager, who handles scheduling of ongoing care.
-A primary counselor will engage in one-on-one therapy, with group therapy also beginning during detox.
-In addition to immersion in 12-Step programs, like Alcoholics Anonymous and Narcotics Anonymous, you will be treated along a variety of clinical modalities, including cognitive-behavioral therapy, motivational therapy, acceptance and commitment therapy and narrative therapy, along with education about relapse and life skills including successfully reintegrating into the world without substance use.
+You will be assigned a case manager, who handles scheduling of ongoing care.

 We take every measure to assure you are safe

 You will undergo a screening that covers everything from medical history and extent of alcohol and substance use, psychiatric problems, family issues, and a medical exam to determine the seriousness of withdrawal or other possible medical emergencies.
-To protect all of our patients and staff, we also inspect your belongings to make sure that no one is bringing in any of their own medications, drugs/alcohol or other contraband.
+To protect all of our patients and staff, we also inspect your belongings to make sure that no one is bringing in any drugs/alcohol or other contraband.
 You will also be instructed in the guidelines and treatment procedures, allowing for informed consent to treatment.
-Once admitted, recovery support specialists check in on you every 30 minutes to ensure your mental and physical well-being.
+Once admitted, recovery support specialists check in on you every 30 minutes to ensure your well-being.

 You will feel supported and reassured during your alcohol detox

-In addition to individual therapy sessions with a primary therapist, you will be able to join in-person support groups such as 12-step meetings and specialized treatment groups.
+In addition to individual support sessions with a case manager, you will be able to join in-person groups such as 12-step meetings and recovery skills groups.

 After alcohol detox, the journey continues…